Sonata in A minor for Solo Flute, Wq. 132: I. Poco adagio

-The first movement, marked Poco adagio, has a similar style as J. S. Bach's similar works.
+The first movement, in 3/8, has a similar style as J. S. Bach's similar works.
 The movement starts with a scalar theme, which itself expresses sadness.
 Inside it, there are some "half-step" motifs, which represent tear, and it begins with some slurs, adding in the momentum of the work.

 In measures 25–30 and 80–85, Bach made the melody sound like three different voices, an impressive achievement of the composer.
 In the measure 30, he added a cadence in a diminished F^{♯7} chord, followed in measure 37 by a cadence in C major, which ends with a diminished chord of c^{♯7}.
 In measure 41, a cadence in D minor develops, while in the next measure, the harmony modulates to E minor.
 In measures 50 and 71, the main theme appears again, the second time in the tonic key (A minor), thus creating the unity needed in the rounded-binary form.
 In measure 81, there is another one cadence that is similar to that of the measure 30, increasing the musical tension, while the last cadence, in measure 93, is the biggest of the others (but still brief), needing one flutist's breath.
 As so, having a dominant position, it delays the dissolution further.